thiagotims/nlp/README.md

 # Natural Language Processing
 repository for natural language processing projects and scrips

-1. NLP_guide1.ipynb: Guia com comandos básicos para pré-processamento de texto em NLP.
+1. NLP_guide1.ipynb: Guide with basic commands for text preprocessing in NLP.